 Avoid all use of tobacco products and stick to government guidelines for alcohol consumption.

 Oral health tips in readiness for the new school year.

+As the six weeks holidays draw to a close, it's time for the little ones to get ready to start or return to education.
+They're probably smiling with excitement at their new clothes, pencil case, shoes and bag, and at the prospect of seeing all their friends again.
 This is great, but it is also important to keep them excited about their oral health as well, so they can smile with confidence every school year, through to adulthood.
 Kids are growing their confidence so it's important they have a smile to be proud of too.
 You might think they have their oral health regime on point, but with peer pressure and the added excitement and distraction of school, they may well quickly become distracted and lose interest in their once beloved morning and nighttime regimes.
 Here are some tips to help you keep your child 'smile ready' for school: Always Make It Fun At our Egham dentist, we make sure all our staff are trained and qualified to make the dentist a fun experience for little ones, after all they are the smiles of tomorrow!
 It is so important that oral care remains fun both during visits to our TW20 clinic, and at home.
 There are lots of ways to ensure their oral health regime is fun.
 You can introduce a sticker chart and reward extra big effort, brushing for the right amount of time or for extra big smiles during a school performance (anything teeth related!).
 You could also introduce songs that run for 2 minutes so they brush for the right amount of time, and give them character based toothbrushes to use.
 You could even make up a morning and nighttime tooth brushing dance.
 Set An Example